-The Florida-Alabama CAC is comprised of members of the public who express an interest in transportation planning.
+The Bay County CAC is comprised of members of the public who express an interest in transportation planning.
 Prospective members complete an application process and must be recommended for approval by the CAC and ultimately approved by the TPO board.
 Following approval, members serve at the pleasure of the TPO board.
+A maximum of 30 voting members may serve on the CAC.

-The CAC meets at 1:30 p.m. on the Monday day prior to the TPO Board meeting on Wednesday.
-CAC meetings are held at various locations within the TPO boundary.
-The CAC meeting schedule can be found online at www.ecrc.org.
-A print copy of the schedule is available upon request.
+The CAC meets, at 1:30 p.m. on the day of TPO meetings.
+The meetings are currently held in Panama City, Fla. at the BayWay Transit Building 1010 Cone Ave Panama City, FL 32401.
+The CAC meeting schedule can be found online.